Valerie Coleman: Imani Winds

 In 1996, while still a student, Coleman began planning a chamber music ensemble.
 She chose the name Imani Winds, Imani being the Swahili word for faith, and sought African American woodwind players who might approach classical music from a similar cultural background.
 About her reasons for starting the ensemble:

-The group grew to five people, with Coleman on flute, Torin Spellman-Diaz on oboe, Monica Ellis on bassoon, Mariam Adam on clarinet, and Jeff Scott on french horn.
+The group grew to five people, with Coleman on flute, Toyin Spellman-Diaz on oboe, Monica Ellis on bassoon, Mariam Adam on clarinet, and Jeff Scott on french horn.
 From the beginning the ensemble focused on "championing composers that were underrepresented from the non-European side of contemporary music."
 The repertoire frequently involves music that is inspired by many different cultures including influences from the music of Africa, Latin America and North America.

 In 2001 the group won the Concert Artists Guild competition, and over the following years released five albums internationally on the E1 Music label (formerly known as Koch International Classics), with many of those tracks composed by Coleman herself.
 About their musicianship, the New Orleans Times Picayune stated, "As an ensemble, the Imani Winds cultivate the big, rich sound one associates with classical players -- and they also display the daring, respond in-the moment qualities one associates with a swinging jazz combo."

 The ensemble was named resident-artists of Chamber Music Society of Lincoln Center, and has appeared in major concert halls throughout the United States.
 The ensemble has won awards from Artists International and the 2005 ASCAP/WQXR-FM Award for Adventurous Programming, and were honored at the 2007 ASCAP Concert Music Awards.

 NPR Music named their album Terra Incognita one of the "5 Best American Contemporary Classical Albums Of 2010," saying "Imani Winds' members have earned a reputation for expanding the recorded wind-quintet repertoire, but in a way that's culturally significant."
 According to the Cleveland Classical, "Imani Winds have carved a unique path into the world of classical chamber music for themselves through inventive programs, commissioning projects, and educational activities, and above all superb musicianship."